NVIDIA DOCA IPsec Security Gateway Application Guide

 truecmode runtimeNote

-Make sure to perform graceful shutdown prior to power cycling the host.
+Make sure to perform BlueField system reboot prior to power cycling the host.

 To restore the old configuration: